apache/cloudstack-documentation/source/adminguide/networking.rst

    which allow the network creator to specify a VLAN can only be created by the root admins.

--  CloudStack does not assign IP addresses to VMs.
+-  CloudStack does not assign IP addresses to instances.

--  Userdata and metadata can be passed to the VM using a config drive (which must be enabled in the network service offering)
+-  Userdata and metadata can be passed to the instance using a config drive (which must be enabled in the network service offering)

 Example GUI dialog box (for a regular user account) is shown below: